zimolzak/birthday-party/list.md

 ## Not found on Amazon list

-- Jeans, waist 34, length 32, Levi's:
-    - 501 (button fly)
-    - 505 (regular/straight)
-    - 514 (classic straight)
-    - *maybe* 541
-    - maybe not 550 (relaxed)

-- Sandals: slightly dressy, for outdoors, similar to my current ones.
+- Sandals: slightly dressy, for outdoors, similar to my current ones, which are from L.L.
+Bean.
+Ask for a pic, or maybe I will post one soon.
   Dark leather strap.
 No strap on the heel.
 The kind that go between big toe and 2nd toe, not the kind that go all the way over the instep.